 Queensland Government commits $150m to renewables

-Solar panels and wind turbines (clean energy institutes)
+Solar panels and wind turbines (unisuper renewables)

 Image: Shutterstock